There are a lot of great advantages to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.

 - Issues With The Thermostat

-1. No Hot Water – Ultimately, your gas boiler isn’t doing its function when this occurs, and there are a few possible causes.
+1. No Hot Water – Essentially, your gas boiler isn’t doing its job when this occurs, and there are a few possible causes.

 - An airlock or diaphragm is damaged.

-- There might be something not right with your thermostat.
+- There might be something wrong with the thermostat.

 - One of the motorised valves has broken.